bell Peterborough Morris ribbon

 Lads-a-Buncham, G YouTube

-Bold Nelson's Praise, G This tune is missing from the Morris Ring website so we give it here in PDF and mid formats.
+Bold Nelson's Praise (Jig) , G This tune is missing from the Morris Ring website so we give it here in PDF and mid formats.
 It is a version of the well-known Princess Royal.
 Small but significant differences occur in the C-music at the end of the "slows".
 The first time the C-music lead-in notes occur, they are quick, but not quick when they re-appear a moment later.
 And there is a half-bar with a quick note as the speed returns to normal.
-(This paragraph and dowloads corrected 2202-03-25)

 Many morris tunes are from popular songs, although in this case the tune appears to precede the lyrics.
 Info here and here.